 “Honestly?
 This just isn’t peanutty enough for me.”

-This natural, no-stir brand just barely outranked Smucker’s.
-Peanut Butter & Co. tasted more sweet and a smidgen more salty than its natural competitors.
-However, the peanut butter still tasted quite oily and a bit bland.
-We noticed that the nuts were chopped much finer than other peanut butters on the table, leaving the taste testers vying for more crunch.
+Peanut Butter & Co.
+Crunch Time tasted more sweet and a smidgen more salty than its natural competitors.
+However, the peanut butter still tasted a bit oily and bland.
+We noticed that the nuts were chopped much finer than other peanut butters on the table, leaving the taste testers craving more crunch.
 The peanut butter was very sticky, too.
 It might have been a case of peanut butter fatigue, but after this spread a few of our tasters had to take a water break.

 Average Rating: 7/10